JuliaAI/MLJ.jl/docs/src/evaluating_model_performance.md

 )
 ```

-Or the user can define their own re-usable `ResamplingStrategy` objects, - see [Custom
+Or the user can define their own re-usable `ResamplingStrategy` objects; see [Custom
 resampling strategies](@ref) below.